Masked Diffusion for Generative Recommendation: Experiments

 \subsection{Q3.
 Inference Performance-Efficiency Trade-off}

-\paragraph{Single-item prediction.} Unlike AR methods, MADRec can decode $m$ SIDs of an item with fewer than $m$ sequential function evaluations, albeit with a potential drop in performance.
-To study the trade-off between the number of function evaluations (NFEs, denoted as $T$ in Section \ref{madrec:inference}) and performance, we evaluate MADRec with $2, 3, 4$ and $5$ NFEs on the Beauty dataset (MADRec uses 5 SIDs per item).
+\paragraph{Single-item prediction.} Unlike AR methods, MaskGR can decode $m$ SIDs of an item with fewer than $m$ sequential function evaluations, albeit with a potential drop in performance.
+To study the trade-off between the number of function evaluations (NFEs, denoted as $T$ in Section \ref{madrec:inference}) and performance, we evaluate MaskGR with $2, 3, 4$ and $5$ NFEs on the Beauty dataset (MaskGR uses 5 SIDs per item).
 We compare the performance using NDCG@5 with AR baselines in Figure~\ref{fig:ndcg-nfes-plot}.
-Notably, even with only 3 NFEs, MADRec surpasses the performance of TIGER by 13\% and LIGER by 4.7\%, which both use 4 NFEs.
+Notably, even with only 3 NFEs, MaskGR surpasses the performance of TIGER by 13\% and LIGER by 4.7\%, which both use 4 NFEs.

-\paragraph{Muli-item prediction.} Intuitively, the benefit of MADRec’s multi-token prediction should become more apparent as the number of items to recommend grows.
+\paragraph{Muli-item prediction.} Intuitively, the benefit of MaskGR’s multi-token prediction should become more apparent as the number of items to recommend grows.
 To evaluate this hypothesis, we adapt the standard leave-one-out evaluation protocol into a leave-two-out protocol: the last two items of each user’s sequence are used for testing, the two preceding items for validation, and the remaining sequence for training.
 This evaluation protocol also aligns closely with session-wise recommendation tasks \cite{deng2025onerec}.

-We train and evaluate MADRec and TIGER on the ML-1M dataset using this leave-two-out protocol, choosing ML-1M because of its longer average sequence length.
+We train and evaluate MaskGR and TIGER on the ML-1M dataset using this leave-two-out protocol, choosing ML-1M because of its longer average sequence length.
 We fix the total number of generated beams to 10.
 In this setting, each beam represents a pair of items, so the number of candidate recommendations at each position is fewer than 10.
 After generating 10 session beams, we compute the recall for each predicted item and average the results, which we refer to as the \emph{average session recall@10}.
 Figure~\ref{fig:ndcg-nfes-plot} plots this metric against the number of function evaluations.
-We observe that MADRec achieves the same performance as TIGER with only 4 NFEs—reducing NFEs by 50\% compared to TIGER’s 8.
+We observe that MaskGR achieves the same performance as TIGER with only 4 NFEs—reducing NFEs by 50\% compared to TIGER’s 8.